Federal Historic Tax Credits

 Maine is one of thirty-four states across the country that recognizes the economic development potential of historic rehabilitation projects and has enacted a state tax credit program that works in tandem with the federal program.
 The Maine program provides an additional incentive to attract investment in Maine communities, and has been particularly useful in kick-starting economic development in Maine's small towns and rural communities.

-We thank Sen. Collins for her leadership in introducing the Historic Tax Credit Improvement Act of 2017 (HR.1158/S.425) and urge the rest of Maine's congressional delegation to support the bill as it moves through the legislative process.
-To read the text or to learn more about the co-sponsors of the legislation visit the Historic Tax Credit Coalition.
+We thank Sen. Collins for her leadership and urge the rest of Maine's congressional delegation to support restoration of the historic tax credit as tax reform moves through the legislative process.

 Greater Portland projects funded in part with Historic Tax Credits